Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-And then it's like, now it's like, oh, I'm very glad that I had those people, but I'm glad.
-I'm even more grateful now that I've got people to understand me.
-And they do exist and they are around.
+Now I’m glad I had those people, but even more grateful I’ve got people who understand me.
+They do exist.

 00:30:27:19 - 00:31:06:01